SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 		matchedNodeNames add: aNode value asString ]
 ```

+### Alternate Design

 Another design would be to return the collection of matched nodes instead of storing it inside the visitor state.
 The visit methods should then return a collection with all matching nodes.
+For this they should collect the returned nodes of their subelements.
 If no matching nodes are found, an empty collection is returned.

 We let you implement it as an exercise.